benwiggy/APPlayMIDI/README.md

 ![alt text](img/window.png)

+Runs on Sierra (10.12) and above.
+(It could conceivably be 'updated' to support older OSes, as there's nothing particularly new in it.)
 Each document window contains a slider that both indicates and sets the current play position, and a 'rewind' button to return to the start of the track.
 Numerical counters show the play position and total duration.

 The app contains one other feature: it can Copy the MIDI data from a document to the clipboard, so it can be pasted into apps that support pasting MIDI data.